msse-2021-bootcamp/lessons/_episodes/01-07b-homework2.md

 {: .language-bash}

 You should then be able to see your teammates files.
 You should open their Jupyter notebook and review their code.
 If any changes are needed, leave this in your review on GitHub.

+An app called [ReviewNB](https://www.reviewnb.com/) has been added to your team repositories as well.
+This should facilitate reviewing Jupyter notebooks.
+It's a new tool we're trying out this year, so let us know how you like it!